tewengtong/scRNA_process/README.md

 ## Annotation

-Here, we recommend you to annotate the cell cluster manually, and this R script includes how to process data coming from cellranger and get the files for annotation.
+Here, we recommend you to annotate the cell cluster manually, and Seurat.R includes how to process data coming from cellranger and get the files for annotation.